Maximum zeroth-order general Randi\'{c} index of orientations of trees, unicyclic and bicyclic graphs with given matching number: Abstract

 \section{Abstract}

-Let $D=(V, A)$ be a digraphs without isolated vertices.
-The first Zagreb index of a digraph $D$ defined as a sum of the weights $(d^{+}_u+d^{-}_v)$ of all $uv\in A(D)$, where $d^{+}_u$ (resp. $d^{-}_u$) denotes the out-degree (resp. in-degree) of the vertex $u$.
-We solve the problem on the maximal values and maximal digraphs of first Zagreb index over all oriented bicyclic graphs with $n$ vertices and matching number $m$ $(3\leq m\leq \lfloor \frac{n}{2}\rfloor)$ in this paper.
+The zeroth-order general Randi\'{c} index $R^{0}_{a}$ of a digraph $D$ is the sum of $(d^{+}_{v})^{a}+(d^{-}_{w})^{a}$ over all arcs $vw$ of $D$, where $a$, $d^{+}_{v}$ and $d^{-}_{w}$ are an arbitrary real number, the out-degree of the vertex $v$ and the in-degree of the vertex $w$, respectively.
+We determine maximum zeroth-order general Randi\'{c} index of oriented trees, unicyclic and bicyclic graphs in terms of matching number and order in this paper.